cortex-js/cortexjs.io/src/docs/mathfield-getting-started.md

 to render "static" formulas in a web page, along the lines of what MathJax or KaTeX provide.

-You can render a non-editable formula using `MathLive.renderMathInDocument()` or generate markup for a formula using `MathLive.latexToMarkup()`.
+To render a non-editable formula use `MathLive.renderMathInDocument()` or to generate markup for a formula use `MathLive.latexToMarkup()`.
 In the later case, you may save the output or return it from a server-side process.

 To correctly display this markup, you will need an appropriate stylesheet.